mehrazmorshed/blogbd/readme.txt

 == Installation ==
 1. In your WordPress dashboard, go to Appearance > Themes and click the 'Add New' button.
-2. Click 'Upload Theme' and choose the blogx.zip file.
+2. Click 'Upload Theme' and choose the blogbd.zip file.
 3. Click 'Install Now' and then 'Activate' to use your new theme.

 == Frequently Asked Questions ==